 Written by Ai Yoneda

-Kintaikyō, found in Iwakuni, Yamaguchi is an unusual wooden bridge with five arches.
+Kintaikyo, found in Iwakuni, Yamaguchi Prefecture, is an unusual wooden bridge with five arches.
 Let's take a closer look at this architectural wonder and the impeccable scenery around it.

-Iwakuni city in Yamaguchi prefecture is the easternmost municipality of Yamaguchi, sharing a border with Hiroshima prefecture.
+Iwakuni is the easternmost city of Yamaguchi, sharing a border with Hiroshima prefecture.

-Kintaikyō is essentially made from five small bridges connected together in order to make a single massive bridge, which in itself is quite rare.
-The three innermost spans of the bridge were built using a method known as serimochishiki, which involves a calculation of the arches integrity; this method produces bridges which are not only aesthetically pleasing but exceptionally durable as well.
+Kintaikyo is essentially made from five small bridges connected together in order to make a single massive bridge, which in itself is quite rare.
+The three innermost spans of the bridge were built using a method known as serimochishiki, which involves a calculation of the arches' integrity; this method produces bridges that are not only aesthetically pleasing but exceptionally durable as well.

 Looking up at the bridge from below you can see right away that it has been built purely from wood; there isn't a trace of metal bracing or concrete to be seen anywhere.